Protesters march through downtown West Palm Beach

-They then took to the streets, marching for more than an hour while holding signs and chanting, before heading to Meyer Amphitheater along the waterfront.
+They then took to the streets, marching for hours into the night while holding signs and chanting.

+First, the protesters made their way through Rosemary Square to the West Palm Beach Police Department.

+From there, it was on to the Meyer Amphitheatre along the waterfront.

 Later, they marched onto Okeechobee Boulevard, where some sat and others laid on the ground with their hands behind their backs.